anna-christina-mikr/anna-christina-mikr.github.io/_posts/blogs/2025-10-20-FERCtopicModelling.md

 The data for this project is almost 5000 articles from the same time windows in 2024 and 2025: spanning from February to July.
 Did some standard preprocessing for text, removed stopwords, punctuation and tokenized the data.
 We ended up with

-> “For both free and paid users, we're also launching a new ChatGPT desktop app for macOS that is designed to integrate seamlessly into anything you’re doing on your computer.
-With a simple keyboard shortcut (Option + Space), you can instantly ask ChatGPT a question.
-You can also take and discuss screenshots directly in the app.”

-I downloaded the app yesterday to try it out.
-At first glance, it looked like a simple replication of the web version, but I soon realized why it could effectively “integrate seamlessly into anything you’re doing on your computer.”

-In the section below, I will walk you through a quick example of how to use it to assist with your data analysis work.

 ### Extract articles from txt files.